14 September, 2019

 Just as you need to refuel your campervan on time, you'll need to refuel your own engines as well.
 Bring muesli bars, fresh or dried fruits and nuts when going hiking.
 These snacks will give you an extra energy boost when hiking.
 Of course, more food is needed when going on a multi-day hike.

 It's better to bring more food then you need on a particular day or evening.
 You never know what each night will bring or where you'll be camping that night.
 Lots of campsites in New Zealand have minimal facilities so don't expect camping shops at these campsites.
-If you do have left-over foods at the end of your road trip, please donate it to people in need or leave it on the recycle/re-use table at our depots, then the next Space Travellers will take what they need to there trip.
+If you do have left-over foods at the end of your road trip, please donate it to people in need or leave it on the recycle/re-use table at our depots, then the next Space Travellers will take what they need to their trip.

 7. In case of an emergency